-We go through ebs and flows when it comes to “passion” in business.
-Some days it’ll seem exciting, fun and like you’d never want to do anything else.
+We go through ebbs and flows when it comes to “passion” in business.
+Some days it’ll seem exciting, fun, and like you’d never want to do anything else.
 But others you’ll be pulling out your hair wondering why you left your old job.
 If you’re losing your passion it’s probably not because you suck at being an entrepreneur, but more likely that you need to examine your business and make some changes.

 Things Aren’t Functioning Properly

 This was a big one for me when it came to deciding to do a rebrand.
 The systems I set up initially were not being used because they really didn’t work well for me, and therefore I wasn’t using them.
 My stuff was all over the place and it was incredibly frustrating for me.
 So, it was time for me to revamp, tighten up, take a look at my marketing and client services and rebuild some systems.